 Shown to the left is a discogram being performed on a patient who had twin standalone L5-S1 BAK cages (seen at the bottom) implanted 10 years previously who had developed some back pain.
 The discogram at L4-5 showed only slight degeneration while at L3-4 the pattern was normal.
 This patient’s pain was satisfactorily treated by physical therapy alone.

 In 1995 Tencer and associates published their studies on different cage implant configurations (shown below).
 Their observations, confirmed by other published studies and multi-surgeon clinical experience, including that of the Editor clearly demonstrated the scientifically demonstrated efficacy of “standalone” posterior interbody cages.
-Their major attraction being less invasive surgery, lower morbidity, less surgical time, and less surgical cost.
+Their major attraction being less invasive surgery, lower morbidity, less surgical time, less surgical cost, and better patient results.

-A standalone posterior interbody cages are important options for patients to know about.
+Standalone posterior interbody cages represent important options for patients to know about and understand.
 Much like skyscrapers which are built with some degree of flexibility single Ray titanium cages have been shown to have as much as 5 degrees of energy absorbing movement.

-The modern discipline of artificial disc surgery (“spine arthroplasty”) has been predicated on the concept of maintaining spine flexibility in order to avoid post-operative stress being directed to other body structures such as the adjacent spinal levels and sacral-iliac joints to avoid creating a “failed back surgery syndrome.”
+The modern discipline of artificial disc surgery (“spine arthroplasty”) has been predicated on the concept of maintaining spine flexibility in order to avoid post-operative stress being directed to other body structures such as the adjacent spinal levels and sacral-iliac joints as a means of avoiding the creation of a “failed back surgery syndrome” in patients.